Everyone generally understands the concept of trust, but few know how to actually build it.

-So, as the new leader coming in, what can you do to pick up the pieces and regain employee trust?
+So, as the new leader coming in, how do you rebuild and regain employee trust?

 It won’t be easy.

-But if you set out to build trust using this approach, you’ll have a brand-new, stronger structure up and running in no time.
+But if you set out to rebuild trust using this approach, you’ll have a brand-new, stronger structure up and running in no time.